mekanoid/Stellplats/README.md

 ## License
 This application is released under GPL v3.0 or later.
+Information, icons and pictures are released under a Creative Commons BY-NC-SA v3.0 license, unless otherwise stated.
+The mobile home symbol in the app icon is Public Domain by US National Park Service and downloaded from The Noun Project.
+The GPS map icon is downloaded from Android Design and released under a Creative Commons BY v2.5 license.

 ## Permissions
 The following permission is used in the application: